This Italian style hot chocolate is rich and smooth and tastes like the real deal…melted chocolate. I love topping mine with a meringue kiss.

 Enjoy it with our Nutella and Chocolate Palmiers for a festive treat!

 Do you remember the film Chocolat?
 Have you seen it loads of times like I have?
 If the answer to those questions is yes, then you will remember the main character’s gift.

 She was able to unmistakingly guess everyone’s favourite chocolate treat.
 No one could stump her until Johnny Depp’s character came along.
 No matter how often Vianne tried she was wrong, until at the end of the film, Roux (played by Johnny Depp) reveals that his favourite type of chocolate is hot chocolate.

-My husband Brad told me today that having grown up on powdered hot cocoa mix he could never understand how Roux could possibly choose hot chocolate when there are truffles, dark chocolate, milk chocolate, white chocolate, chocolate covered cherries, spicy chocolate, fruit and nut bars in the world.
+My husband told me today, that having grown up on powdered hot cocoa mix, he could never understand how Roux could possibly choose hot chocolate when there are truffles, dark chocolate, milk chocolate, white chocolate, fruit and nut bars in the world.

-He told me this story today after he had some hot chocolate I made.
-Believe me, friends, it tastes just like in the best Italian coffee bar.
+Believe me, friends, the recipe I am sharing today tastes just like in the best Italian coffee bar.

 Say what!
 I know it’s genius but the idea belongs to the amazing Meringue Girls.
 The things they do with meringue are so cool!!

 We all know what meringue tastes like but when you drop a meringue kiss into a steaming cup of hot cocoa, Christmas magic happens.
 The inside melts and turns into a creamy marshmallow encased in a thin crispy kiss-shaped shell.

 There is nothing like it!
 You have to try it for yourself.
 My kids were absolutely thrilled that this reward was waiting for them at home on the last day of the school term!

 Favourite Festive Treats to Serve Alongside: